Ada-Developers-Academy/core-unit-3/layout/intro-to-flexbox.md

 Flexbox solves the following problem: **How do I define rules for aligning many small elements in one larger container element?** Therefore, to use flexbox, we set up our site with these rules:

 1. The "one larger container element" is called **the flex container**.
 We designate it as the flex container by giving it the CSS rule `display: flex;`
-1. The "many small elements" that we are trying to align are called the flex items.
+1. The "many small elements" that we are trying to align inside the flex container are called the flex items.
 The flex items **must** be and will only be the **direct children** of the flex container
-   - these flex items may have children inside of them.
-Note: the rules of a flex container do not apply to the children of flex items
+   - these flex items may have children inside of them. **Note**: the rules of a flex container do not apply to the children of flex items
 1. The "rules" we want to define for aligning the flex items will be additional properties on the flex container

-Note: The flex items of a specific flex container do not have to be all the same kind of element.
+**Note**: The flex items of a specific flex container do not have to be all the same kind of element.

 ### Observe